-Headspace air monitoring of the external wellhead will be used as a field screening tool.
-The headspace of the external wellhead will be screened by slowly lifting the well cover and placing the inlet of the PID into the well headspace.
+Air monitoring of the well headspace using a photoionization detector (PID) will be used as a field screening tool.
+The well headspace will be screened by slowly lifting the well cover and placing the inlet of the PID into the well headspace.
 The peak reading for VOCs will be recorded.

-Headspace air monitoring will be conducted using a properly calibrated photoionization detector (PID) with a 10.6 electron volt (eV) lamp (e.g., RAE Systems by Honeywell MultiRAE or MiniRAE 3000+, ION Science Tiger XT; detection limit = 0.1 parts per million [ppm]).
+Headspace air monitoring will be conducted using a properly calibrated PID with a 10.6 electron volt (eV) lamp (e.g., RAE Systems by Honeywell MultiRAE or MiniRAE 3000+, ION Science Tiger XT; detection limit = 0.1 parts per million [ppm]).